 What Are the G1 vs G2 Highway Rules?

 According to the Ontario Ministry of Transportation, the highway restriction is specific to G1 drivers.
 With a G1, you cannot drive on 400-series highways unless your accompanying driver is a licensed driving instructor.
 On a G2, this restriction is completely removed.
-You can drive anywhere, anytime, with any number of passengers (subject to the midnight restrictions for drivers under 20).
+You can drive anywhere, anytime, with any number of passengers (subject to the midnight restrictions for drivers age 19 or under).

 What Are Highway Driving Tips for New G2 Drivers?